 Applicants for the Doctoral Program are required to possess a Master's degree or equivalent in an environment-related field, such as natural or social sciences, engineering, economics, law or management.
 They must also meet the relevant language proficiency and CEU admissions requirements.
 The Department's admission criteria include intellectual excellence and the potential for making original contributions to knowledge in the field through rigorous research.
-Further information and advice about 2017 entry to the PhD program is available here.
+Further information and advice about entry into the PhD program is available here.

 This is an important part of the selection process, since we use it to form a judgement both about the applicant's ability to conduct PhD-level research and about his/her fit with the department's research profile; applicants are therefore encouraged to pay particular attention to this element of their application package.

 Language test types & minimum test scores required

 TOEFL (Internet-based; not older than two years at the time of application)

 TOEFL iBT Special Home Edition (Internet-based; not older than two years at the time of application)

 |TOEFL (Paper-based; not older than two years at the time of application)||600|

 IELTS (Academic; not older than two years at the time of application)